AnujSaxena11/AnujSaxena11/README.md

 ## 🎓 About Me

-I'm a B.Tech CSE student specializing in AI, ML, and IoT
+I'm a **B.Tech CSE student** specializing in **AI, ML, and IoT**, with a strong focus on **MERN Stack backend development**.
-Passionate about Machine Learning and  AI.
-I love working on projects that integrate computer vision, generative AI, and IoT solutions to solve real-world challenges.
-Always looking to build impactful tech solutions!

-- 🔭 Currently working on **AI-powered fashion recommendations** and **3D visualization projects**
-- 🌱 Learning **Advanced Deep Learning**, **Computer Vision**, and **Cloud Computing**
+I enjoy building **scalable backend systems**, designing **RESTful APIs**, working with **databases**, and implementing **authentication & role-based access control**.
+I also have hands-on experience applying **AI/ML concepts** in real-world projects.

+🔭 Currently building backend-heavy MERN applications and production-ready systems
+🌱 Learning advanced backend architecture, system design, and cloud deployment
+🧠 Background in AI/ML, Computer Vision & data-driven applications
-- 👯 Looking to collaborate on **Open Source AI/ML projects**
+👯 Open to collaborating on backend, MERN, and AI-integrated projects
-- 💬 Ask me about **Python, Machine Learning, and Data Science**

 ---